jliang87/Learning-Node.js/README.md

-To start: node game.js, then open up js/index.html
+To start: type 'node game.js' in console, then open up js/index.html.